 Ellen O’Malley a/k/a “Auntie” cared for my mother from the time she was 7 years old until she was 16.
-There were other children placed during her time with “Auntie”, however they had parents that remained in their lives with weekly visitations.
-These children were just waiting for their parents to get work in order to rebuild their lives, but this was not the case for my mom.
-Her father never did return and her mother remained at the hospital until her death.
-This left my mother to just wait,wonder and hope.
+There were other children placed during her time with “Auntie,” however they had parents that remained in their lives with weekly visitations.
+These children were just waiting for their parents to get work to rebuild their lives, but this was not the case for my mom.
+Her father never did return, and her mother remained at the hospital until her death.
+This left my mother to just wait, wonder and hope.

-Auntie did the best she could to raise her, however she did not express herself in a motherly manner.
+Auntie did the best she could to raise her.
+However, she did not express herself in a maternal manner.
 This is understandable since the other children had mothers in their lives and she most likely didn’t want to impose.